- PhD in French Literature: Purdue University

-- “A Diary Without the I: Embodiment and Self-Construction Through the Other in Felix Hartlaub’s World War II Paris Writings.”
-Submitted to Textual Practice in May 2017.
-Revise and resubmit decision in October 2017.
-Submitted for second review in December 2017.
+“A Diary Without the I: Embodiment and Self-Construction Through the Other in Felix Hartlaub’s World War II Paris Writings.”
+Textual Practice.
+In press.

 - Life writing genres (diary, autobiography, correspondence, autofiction)

-- 20th Century French literature, especially German Occupation of Paris
+- 20th Century French literature, especially of the German Occupation of Paris

 - Holocaust Studies